Exploring Training and Inference Scaling Laws in Generative Retrieval: Training Scaling Laws

 The possible reasons are as follows: 1) Codebook tokens are newly introduced and unrelated to the models' pretraining objectives, requiring the models to learn entirely new semantic relationships during fine-tuning.
 2) Newly introduced tokens often demand more extensive training to be fully integrated into the model's generative capabilities.
 In our experiments, only a single epoch of fine-tuning was conducted, which may not have been sufficient for the models to fully learn the codebook representations.
 Scaling behavior might emerge with additional training epochs once the models better understand these novel tokens.
 We leave this possibility for future research as the computational intensity needed makes comprehensive exploration impractical for us.

-Despite the lack of scaling trends, LLaMA consistently achieves lower contrastive generation loss than T5 across all model sizes, highlighting its stronger retrieval capabilities.
+Despite the lack of scaling trends, LLaMA consistently achieves lower CGL than T5 across all model sizes, highlighting its stronger retrieval capabilities.
 These findings suggest LLaMA demonstrates promising performance characteristics and may signal avenues for future research in generative retrieval.